bifravst/bifravst/docs/devices/FlashingCertificate.rst

 Provisioning of the certificate using CLI also results in the following actions:

-* Downloading of the latest firmware from the `Firmware releases GitHub page <https://github.com/bifravst/firmware/releases>`_
+* Downloading of the latest pre-built firmware
 * Programming of the firmware to the device

 Provisioning using nRF Connect for Desktop